callforsky/udacity-frontend-project/README.md

 ## TO-DO

-1.Deploy this application to a true website through Heroku 2.Add MTA lines until all is added
+1. Deploy this application to a true website through Heroku
+2. Add MTA lines until all is added
-3.Add a sidebar to the right to give more information like parking and nearby amenities
+3. Add a sidebar to the right to give more information like parking and nearby amenities